normalhuman01/testing-projects-c-haskell/README.md

-## testing projects csharp and haskell
+## Testing projects csharp and haskell